rajan-chari/yara-playground/docs/usage/python-environments.md

 # Python Environments with Miniconda

-This guide covers practical usage of Miniconda for Python environment management in robotics development.
+This guide covers practical usage of Miniconda for Python environment management in the Yara_OVE experimental playground.

-## Getting Started with Conda Environments
+## Getting Started with Environment Management

 ### Basic Environment Operations
 ```bash